 Limiting screen time, not just for their kids but for themselves too.
 Having kids put their devices away during dinner, is just one way that many parents are starting this.

 Delaying the age at which a kid gets a smartphone can also help.
 Try to wait until your kids enter their teens to get a smartphone, maybe even a little after their teens.
-If they absolutely must have a phone before that, get them a flip phone or an otherwise “dumb” phone.
+If they absolutely must have a phone before that, get them a basic flip phone or a dumb phone.